vadubey78945-spec/ros-mcp-server/README.md

   <img src="https://github.com/lpigeon/ros-mcp-server/blob/main/img/framework.png"/>
 </p>

 The **ROS MCP Server** bridges large language models (LLMs) with robot control, allowing users to issue natural language commands that are translated into ROS/ROS2 instructions.
-Built on `rosbridge`, it supports both **ROS** and **ROS2**, and communicates via WebSocket for cross-platform compatibility.
-No changes to existing robot code are required — making it fast and easy to integrate into any robotic stack.
+It supports both **ROS** and **ROS2**, and communicates via WebSocket for cross-platform compatibility.

+No changes to existing robot code are required, since it is built on `rosbridge` — making it fast and easy to integrate into any robotic stack.

 ---